Regular Windows Updates are proven to be in your best interests.

 - Office 2007 (don’t forget that Office 2010 goes out of support in Oct 2020)

 - Windows Server 2008 / 2008R2 / Small Business Server

 - Windows Server 2003 or earlier (yes we still see it)

 Surely you are overstating the risk?

 The NHS and many other organisations maybe thought the risk was negligible or manageable before they got hit with Ransomware with devasting results a couple of years ago.
 Microsoft, Adobe and other vendors invest an enormous amount of time and money developing and releasing security and stability patches for their software.
 They wouldn’t do this if there wasn’t a very good reason for it.
 A vulnerability in software can be like a “hot knife through butter”, bypassing controls and security to infect your computer.
-Under the UK governments Cyber Essentials criteria, patching is seen a critical component of your protection against the “nasties” constantly being developed by the cyber criminals.
+Under the UK Governments Cyber Essentials criteria, patching is seen as a critical component of your protection against the “nasties” constantly being developed by cyber criminals.

 PS – Dont forget your website

 While this article is focused on PC’s and laptops, leaving a WordPress or Joomla website without having the components, plugins and database regularly updated is simply asking for trouble .. not to mention potentially infecting your customers and prospects computers.
 Now that would be embarrassing!

 For even more questions answered visit our Learning Centre

 As both an entrepreneur and an IT specialist, Lindsey offers a blend of deep technical expertise and commercial insight, delivered in language business owners can really understand and trust.
 She works with clients to provide a full range of services from strategic advice through to project management and infrastructure support.